benjaminginja/NETFLIX-Movies-Review-Project/README.md

 Use Tableau or Power BI to load the dataset and visualize the content trends.
 Recreate the visualizations based on the available dataset using charts, maps, and other visual aids.

+# Future Enhancements
+- Incorporating sentiment analysis on user reviews for content to further understand viewer preferences.
+- Expanding the dataset to include 2021 and beyond to reflect recent changes in Netflix's content strategy.

 To navigate the data visit: Tableau  https://public.tableau.com/views/NetflixMoviesReportDashboard2022/NetflixMovies2022ReportDashboard?:language=en-US&:display_count=n&:origin=viz_share_link